AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 }
 ```

-An example of using the data sampling in a DPL workflow is visible in [runAdvanced.cxx](https://github.com/AliceO2Group/QualityControl/blob/master/Framework/src/runAdvanced.cxx).
+QC framework takes care of creating the necessary Data Sampling infrastructure when it finds it in the configuration file.

 #### Custom Data Sampling Condition